 I also want to give props to Hip-Hop Golden Age’s Top 40 Hip Hop Songs 1990 list.
 However, I opted against compiling great tracks from albums based on when the latter hit the streets.
 I want to reflect when these songs captured an audience.

+But this list isn’t meant to supersede any other.
+At 100 singles, I simply hope to tell a deeper story.
 (I also included Ice Cube’s “Jackin’ for Beats,” which got a video treatment but was never released as a single.)
 I feature overlooked releases like Mac Dre’s first EP, Young Black Brotha; and Dan the Automator’s second EP, King of the Beats.
 I tried to avoid lesser singles by famed Golden Age heroes in order to expand the roster of names: sorry, no Boogie Down Productions’ “Ya Know the Rules.”
 With luck, these entries comprise a narrative of a genre in flux at the dawn of what is arguably its most important decade.